tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 An endpoint could also use heuristics to improve detection of this style of attack.
-For instance, NAT rebinding is improbable if packets were recently received on the old path; similarly, rebinding is rare on IPv6 paths.
+For instance, NAT rebinding is improbable if packets were recently received on the old path.
 Endpoints can also look for duplicated packets.
 Conversely, a change in connection ID is more likely to indicate an intentional migration rather than an attack.
 Note that changes in connection IDs are supported in DTLS 1.3 but not in